-Non-economic losses are typically referred to as “pain and suffering” losses that are more subjective in nature (e.g., loss of companionship / life's pleasure).
-This is different than suing for financial damages such as income loss from missing work, or medical payments to cover your hospital bills.
+Non-economic losses are typically referred to as “pain and suffering” losses that are more subjective in nature (e.g., loss of companionship / pleasure in life).
+This is different than suing for quantifiable damages such as income loss from missing work, or medical payments to cover your hospital bills.

 What’s the difference between limited and unlimited right to sue?

 A limited right to sue means that you agree beforehand NOT to sue for pain and suffering.
 You can only sue for pain and suffering if your injury results in one of these examples: a body part loss, major disfigurement or scarring, a displaced fracture, a loss of a fetus, permanent injury to a body part or organ such that it can’t heal normally, and death.